Carol Armour

 Carol Armour AM is an Australian researcher specialising in asthma, and an emerita professor of pharmacology at the University of Sydney.
+She completed a Bachelor of Pharmacy with honours and a PhD (both at the University of Sydney).
 Her research ranged from cellular level investigations to translation of asthma research into the health system.

 Carol was a member of the Australian Respiratory Council's research committee.
 She was a NHMRC Research Committee member and Pro Vice Chancellor, Research, at The University of Sydney, before taking up a position as the Executive Director of the Woolcock Institute in 2012 and retiring in 2024.
+In 2020, Carol was awarded the prestigious Eureka Prize for Outstanding Mentor of Young Researchers, in recognition of her lifelong passion for mentoring and career development of staff and students.